 Sapa Markets in the northern mountains - about a day's train trip from Ha Noi.
 Excellent experience with local hill tribes coming down to town to sell wares and produce on the weekends.

 Hue for its Chinese temple ruins.
 At one time the temples were on par wit hThe Forbidden City but the Vietnam War changes all that.

 Ha Long Bay for the magical scenery - but be prepared for the tourist hordes on the imitation junks.

 Hoi An is a beautiful little fishing village (outside Da Nang) where tailors and jeweler are numerous. i got a whole new wardrobe for less than USD$100 (including 2 suits) - and after 6 moths of trekking I surely needed it :)

 Nha Trang is perfect to simply chill out on the beach and soak up the rays.
 There are some expensive resorts here but you can also get cheaper accommodations if you look. over 9 years ago

 Hoi An is a wonderful place, the Red Bridge Cooking School is a great fun experience.
 Halong Bay is ok but definitely pick the right company, our's was absolutely awful and the junk didn't even have sails.
 Hanoi is very, very smoggy and the people are not as friendly as in the South.
-The walled city in Hue is beautiful and Tu Duk tomb worth a visit if just to see the insence sellers on the way, the colours are amazing and makes great photos. almost 9 years ago
+The walled city in Hue is beautiful and Tu Duk tomb worth a visit if just to see the insence sellers on the way, the colours are amazing and makes great photos. over 9 years ago